Cognigy/Documentation/docs/en/docs/pci-vault/overview.md

 3. A human agent in the contact center receives the handover and engages with the user.
 4. The human agent uses the AI Copilot workspace and initiates the process to collect credit card data from the end user.
 5. PCI Vault prepares a storage container and returns authentication tokens which will be used to store and retrieve the securely stored data.
-6. The human agent receives an xApp link which will either automatically forwarded to the end user or which has to be forwarded by the human agent in a manual way.
+6. The human agent receives an xApp link which will either automatically forwarded to the end user or which has to be forwarded manually by the human agent.
 7. The human agent provides the xApp link to the end user.
 8. The end user accesses the secure form through the provided link, enters sensitive payment information, and submits it.
 9. PCI Vault receives the information from the user via an encrypted connection (HTTPS), encrypts it using AES and temporarily stores it in an in-memory storage.
-PCI Vault generates a PIN which is bound to the data that has been prviously stored and provides it to the end user.
+PCI Vault generates a PIN which is bound to the data which has been previously stored and provides it to the end user.
 10. The end user provides the generated PIN to the human agent via a normal chat interaction.
 11. Using the AI Copilot workspace, the human agent enters the received PIN.
 12. PCI Vault verifies the PIN.